HelloSelf/.github/profile/README.md

-## Your self Better, Every Self Better
+## Your Self Better, Every Self Better
+*Therapy & Coaching to make your Self Better*

 ![a picture of the helloself logo and a squiggly line](https://github.com/helloself/.github/blob/main/assets/banner.png)